SandyJacobson/Many-Thanks/README.md

 | Post MVP | H | 3hrs| 0 | 0 |
 | Total | H | 45hrs| hrs | hrs |

+## Swot Analysis

+I feel like I don't know React enough to build this.
+I know there is support and I plan to use it, but my biggest obstacle I believe is my lack of knowledge, confidence.
+Everytime it seemed like I was getting a handle on concept, we would introduce something else and would throw everything else off.
+I believe I'm at a good starting point, I know what I don't know.
+But I also think it's a lot.

+I know that I need to just get working and deal with issues as they come along.

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.